-(i) having reviewed any representations received for the purposes of paragraph 7(10), still considers that:- he shall deliver a Formal Complaint against the Member to the Conduct Committee.

-- there is a realistic prospect that a Disciplinary Tribunal will make an Adverse (a) Finding against a Member; and - (b) a hearing is desirable in the public interest; or - (ii) has not received any representations from the Member within the period specified in the notice sent under paragraph 7(10)(ii), or as extended under paragraph 7(10)(iii),
+- (i) having reviewed any representations received for the purposes of paragraph 7(10), still considers that:- - (a) there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member; and - (b) a hearing is desirable in the public interest; or - (ii) has not received any representations from the Member within the period specified in the notice sent under paragraph 7(10)(ii), or as extended under paragraph 7(10)(iii), they shall deliver a Formal Complaint against the Member to the Conduct Committee.

-- Notwithstanding any settlement discussions that the Executive Counsel may initiate under paragraph 8, a Member may, either voluntarily or at the invitation of the Executive Counsel at any stage of the investigation, make an admission in respect of any alleged particulars of fact, any alleged Misconduct or any alleged failures to comply with his obligations under paragraphs 14(1) or 14(2) and such admissions, if accepted by the Executive Counsel, shall constitute proof before a Disciplinary Tribunal against the Member making the admission. - 7(13) The Executive Counsel shall, if such an admission is made prior to a Formal Complaint being delivered to the Conduct Committee, prepare and deliver to the Conduct Committee with the Formal Complaint a statement of agreed facts.
+- 7(12) Notwithstanding any settlement discussions that the Executive Counsel may initiate under paragraph 8, a Member may, either voluntarily or at the invitation of the Executive Counsel at any stage of the investigation, make an admission in respect of any alleged particulars of fact, any alleged Misconduct or any alleged failures to comply with their obligations under paragraphs 14(1) or 14(2) and such admissions, if accepted by the Executive Counsel, shall constitute proof before a Disciplinary Tribunal against the Member making the admission. - 7(13) The Executive Counsel shall, if such an admission is made prior to a Formal Complaint being delivered to the Conduct Committee, prepare and deliver to the Conduct Committee with the Formal Complaint a statement of agreed facts.
 Such statement of agreed facts must be signed by the Executive Counsel and the Member concerned and give sufficient particulars to enable the admissions to be properly understood. - 7(14) If at any stage during or following an investigation, the Executive Counsel considers:- - (i) that there is no realistic prospect that a Tribunal will make an Adverse Finding against a Member; or - (ii) a hearing is not desirable in the public interest;

-he shall inform the Conduct Committee of his decision, together with the reasons for that decision, and the Conduct Committee shall notify the Member and the Participants of the decision.
+they shall inform the Conduct Committee of their decision, together with the reasons for that decision, and the Conduct Committee shall notify the Member and the Participants of the decision.